 This isn’t new science either; hops have worked hard for centuries.
 By the latter 1700s, British brewers learned to crank up the hops when shipping beer to faraway destinations.
 Those ocean journeys were long, and hops extended beer’s life.

-While hops aren’t a kitchen staple, you might see them selectively incorporated into food — perhaps toward a marinade or, say, a sauce like pesto.
-The team in our Chico Taproom says we grind hops into our salt specifically to “add a little hop bite to our French fries.”
-Beyond that, “the bitterness hops create in food tends to be overpowering,” he says.
+While hops aren’t a kitchen staple, you might see them selectively incorporated into food—perhaps toward a marinade or, say, a sauce like pesto.
+The head chef at our Chico Taproom says we grind hops into our salt specifically to “add a little hop bite to our French fries.”
+Beyond that, “the bitterness hops create in food tends to be overpowering.”

 To be clear, cooking with finished beer is another story, lending itself to more culinary adventure.
 Hops no doubt may be part of the beer’s flavor profile, but you have more control over what characteristics transfer to the dish du jour.